TimSkaras/GPE-SpectralMethod/README.md

 After opening a Jupyter notebook in colab, you will need to enable the GPU.
 Go to Runtime > Change Runtime Type and set Hardware Accelerator to GPU to make sure you can use the GPU.

-For the code to work, you will also need to add the line
+For the code to work, you might also need to add the line

 import chainer